Apples, beer, wine and pumpkins. Perhaps the four things most associated with the Austrian province of Styria (German: Steiermark).

 And once a year around mid-April, lorry loads of apples, beer, wine and pumpkin products travel up the southern motorway to Vienna for the 4-day Styrian Spring (Steiermark Frühling) festival on the Rathausplatz.

-The festival itself is a little piece of Styria transplanted into the capital, with booths and wooden cabins, turf, mulch and floral displays adding rural charm to the city centre.
+The square in front of the Rathaus turns into a little piece of Styria, with booths and wooden cabins, turf, mulch and floral displays adding rural charm to the urban landscape.

-Many people here are in traditional dress, from senior citizens with imperious moustaches to youngsters sporting Lederhosen and sunglasses – not just booth staff, but visitors, too.
-It’s not a display for the Viennese and tourists, but the continuation of an authentic tradition.
+Many people are in traditional dress, from senior citizens with imperious moustaches to youngsters sporting Lederhosen and sunglasses – not just booth staff, but visitors, too.
+The rustic gear is not a display for the Viennese and tourists, but the continuation of an authentic tradition.
 You can get some idea of the festival feeling from this 2016 promo video:

 Numerous booths cover the main tourism regions in the province, from the city of Graz through to the extensive Alpine areas, and there are demonstrations of traditional crafts, like basket weaving.